-The Advanced Education Program in Orthodontics is a 26-month graduate program leading to a certificate and optional master of science degree.
+The Advanced Education Program in Orthodontics is a 26-month graduate program leading to a certificate and optional Master of Science in Dentistry degree.

-Courses in the first year provide the student with the scientific knowledge, biomechanical principles and orthodontic techniques required to diagnose, plan treatment and correct routine and complex malocclusions of growing and skeletally mature patients.
-Topics include: growth and development, diagnosis and treatment planning, cephalometrics and radiology, biomechanics and appliance design, dentofacial orthognathic surgery, clinical photography, current and classical literature review and orthodontic treatment/case management.
+Courses in the first year provide the student with the scientific knowledge, biomechanical principles and orthodontic techniques required to diagnose, treatment plan and correct routine and complex malocclusions of growing and skeletally mature patients.
+Topics include growth and development, cell biology, anatomy, diagnosis and treatment planning, cephalometrics and radiology, biomechanics and appliance design, dentofacial orthognathic surgery, clinical photography, current and classical literature review and orthodontic treatment/case management.

 Courses in the second year provide the student with advanced knowledge in orthodontic diagnosis, case management and treatment techniques.
-Various approaches to routine orthodontic tooth movement, dentofacial orthopedics, surgical-orthodontics and techniques for the management of the cleft lip and palate/craniofacial deformity patient are presented.
-Topics include: growth and development, biomechanics, adjunctive orthodontic procedures, radiology/radiographic imaging techniques, craniofacial deformities, dentofacial orthopedics, interdisciplinary comprehensive care, temporomandibular disorders, surgical orthodontics, literature review, clinical orthodontics and risk management.
+Various approaches to routine orthodontic tooth movement, dentofacial orthopedics, surgical orthodontics, and techniques for the management of the cleft lip and palate/craniofacial deformity patient are presented.
+Topics include growth and development, oral pathology, biomechanics, adjunctive orthodontic procedures, radiology/radiographic imaging techniques, craniofacial deformities, dentofacial orthopedics, interdisciplinary comprehensive care, temporomandibular disorders, surgical orthodontics, literature review, clinical orthodontics and risk management.

-The clinical faculty is exemplary and provides the student the education necessary to practice clinically efficient orthodontics.
+The clinical faculty are exemplary and provide students the education necessary to practice clinically efficient orthodontics.
 Graduates of the orthodontic program are encouraged to become board-certified.
-All students complete a research project for the master of science degree.
+All students complete a research project for the master's degree.
 In addition to a thesis, a publishable version of the research is required.
-Upon satisfactory completion of the program, students receive a certificate in orthodontics and a master of science degree.
+Upon satisfactory completion of the program, students receive a certificate in orthodontics and a Master of Science in Dentistry degree.